Our Seniors are Revolting

 “All evening?”
 She nods and the bus comes into view.

-“Time enough for you to come over and learn all about diaphragms.”
+“Time enough for you to come over and encounter your first diaphragm.”
 She touches the tip of my nose with her finger.

 “Yeah,” I say.
 “Sounds good.
 Sure like to see one.”

-She smiled slyly.
-“Oh we’ll do one better than that.
+She nods.
+“Maybe we’ll do one better than that.
 So.
 You up for that?”
-The bus pulls over to the curb.
+I nod and the bus pulls over to the curb.
 “Hold it!” she shouts and it obeys.

 “Of course,” I said.
 “What time?”